Founder Rachael Finnerty (PhD), brings together her skills and experience

 Dr. Rachael Finnerty

-• Pioneer 30+ music therapy programs across Toronto, including programs at Sunnybrook Hospital, long-term care homes, aphasia day programs, mental health clinics, disability support services, and autism spectrum disorder programs
+• Pioneer 30+ music therapy programs across Toronto, including programs at Hospitals, long-term care homes, aphasia day programs, mental health clinics, disability support services, and autism spectrum disorder programs

 • Develop and bring two university courses in music therapy to McMaster University—courses that now reach over 5,000 students each academic year